-- 1. High school students must meet all eligibility requirements set forth in the THECB Rules.
+- 1. High school students must meet all eligibility requirements set forth in the Texas Higher Education Coordinating Board (THECB) Rules.
 All eligibility requirements set forth herein are subject to the THECB Rules and, in the event of conflict, the THECB Rules govern and apply. - 2.
 High school students should meet with their high school counselor(s) to ensure courses match requirements for high school graduation.
-The Director of Academic and CTE Dual Credit also serves as a point of contact on the main campus, as well as makes visits to high schools to assist counselors and students. - All dual credit / concurrent students must meet the testing and placement guidelines stipulated in the Grayson College catalog.
+The Director of Academic and CTE Dual Credit also serves as the College's point of contact, as well as makes visits to high schools to assist counselors, parents, and students. - 3.
+All dual credit / concurrent students must meet the testing and placement guidelines stipulated in the Grayson College catalog.
 For specific information regarding testing and placement requirements, please contact (a) High School Representative, (b) Director of Academic and CTE Dual Credit, or (c) Grayson College Admissions. - 4.
 Prospective high school students must complete the Grayson College admission process prior to registration. - 5.
 High school students taking Grayson College courses for dual credit / concurrent will be treated as college students and, as such, are expected to conduct themselves as college students.
 A collegiate classroom environment is expected.
 The level of maturity of the high school student should be one of the criteria for approval by the high school official approving dual credit / concurrent. - 6.
 The awarding of high school credit for graduation is at the discretion and approval of the District.